gaus-fleet-lab/developer-documentation/docs/overview.md

 deviceAuthParameters.secretKey  | device.data               | Unique value for device to access the authentication API
-productGUID                     | Session memory            | Backend generated Id to track the product. token                           | Session memory            | Backend generated [JWT](https://jwt.io/) token used to authenticate to the device API, pollIntervalSeconds             | device.data               | Backend configuration that will be sent to update client when on-bording and optional when check-for-update.
+productGUID                     | Session memory            | Backend generated Id to track the product. token                           | Session memory            | Backend generated [JWT](https://jwt.io/) token used to authenticate to the device API, pollIntervalSeconds             | device.data               | Backend configuration that will be sent to update client when on-boarding and optional when check-for-update.

 ![overview](../pics/overview.png)